 The conference is a “must attend” event, which is open to everyone involved in sail training for young people.
 Over the weekend, we’ve scheduled a huge number of tailored and thought-provoking programmes to meet the needs and interests of the world of sail training.
 It’s the perfect opportunity for all sectors of the international community to meet, network, share practical advice, talk to experts, and offer each other support.

 There are 30 sessions scheduled to take place, covering a wide range of subjects.
 You can check out the full programme here, but we’ve picked a few of our recommended highlights, below:

 Of course, the welfare and safety of trainees is our highest priority.
 We want everyone to be secure and protected while they take part in an adventure under sail.

 This session will share good safeguarding practice and discuss how we can guarantee trainee safety.
-It’ll be particularly relevant for host ports, NSTOs, vessel operators, and sail trainers.
+It’ll be particularly relevant for host ports, members, vessel operators, and sail trainers.